ArtistScope Portable Media (APM)

 Tutorials and Templates

-The ArtistScope Portable Media (APM) Reader is free to use by everyone and can be distributed on disk with media archives providing that its installer remains intact.
-To enable the Packager to assign DRM to a media archive, an Author license file is required.
+The ArtistScope Portable Media (APM) Reader and Packager are FREE software.
+The Reader can be distributed on disk with media archives providing that its installer remains intact.
+However to assign and manage DRM an Author license file is required and can be attained by subscribing to our paid DRM service:

 Frequent Questions and Answers